Mecha-Weasel/spittoon/README.md

 Usage:
 =====
 Play the game as normal.
-The HSB should show as normal, just with more servers for it to offer as potential games to join.
+The HSB should show as normal, just with more potential servers that may be shown.

 As always, exactly which servers show-up for YOU will vary greatly - based on which servers are empty or busy, your latency to each server, etc.  However, the potential pool now includes 30+ working IP addresses -  instead of just 13.
 Each server IP included in the updated HSB data has been curated to remove any "problematic" servers, such as those that push fake data into the Steam server list, implement proxies or re-directs, or "fake players" by making bots seem like they are real players.
 Further, each IP address may have several servers associated with it (ala Kyekful, Revival, 4th World, etc.), yeilding several dozen potential FoF game-servers for the HSB to choose from - including servers in a variety of regions (Europe, North America, South America, Asia, etc.).